-Tal Bachman is a hitmaker in his own right with songs like "She's So High", and the son of Randy Bachman (of the Guess Who and Bachman-Turner Overdrive), which gives him an hereditary claim to a couple more generations of Canadian pop music.
-But I had him in mind for an even earlier contribution to the Maple Songbook.
-On stage in Ottawa I invited Tal to sing two songs - one chosen by me, one by Tal.
-This was my pick - one of the great ballads of the Second World War and, as I explain in my introduction, authentically all-Canadian (as we'll explore below).
+Tal Bachman is no stranger to these parts nor to our Mark Steyn cruises and Christmas shows.
+He's a hitmaker in his own right with songs like "She's So High", and the son of Randy Bachman (of the Guess Who and Bachman-Turner Overdrive), which gives him an hereditary claim to a couple more generations of Canadian pop music.
+But in Ottawa I had him in mind for an even earlier contribution to the Maple Songbook.
+I invited Tal to sing two songs - one chosen by me, one by him.
+I'll tell the story of this first ever Billboard Number One below, but first here's Tal's take on a great song.
 Click to enjoy:

-As for my tease about Tal's second song, stay tuned!
-Meanwhile, if you're interested to know more about Ruth Lowe and "I'll Never Smile Again", here's my thoughts on the song, adapted from my book A Song For The Season:
+If you're interested to know more about Ruth Lowe and "I'll Never Smile Again", here are my thoughts on a beautiful ballad, adapted from my book A Song For The Season:

 I'll Never Smile Again